tae-h-yang/tae-h-yang.github.io/_projects/2023-3-1-TunnelMapping.md

 The resulting map presented the same issue as Hector SLAM.
 When there were no distinctive differences between consecutive laser scan messages, the cart was assumed to stationary.
 Therefore, some tunnel areas were generated on top of the wrong locations and the entire map ended up having several overlapping areas.

 # Cartographer SLAM
 Cartographer SLAM used a combitionation of LiDAR and IMU data to construct 2D or 3D map of the environment while simultaneously estimating poses of the sensors.
-Detailed instruction for running the Cartographer SLAM node in ROS can be found in [Appendix B](#appendix-b-cartographer-slam-in-ros).
+Detailed instruction for running the Cartographer SLAM node on ROS can be found in [Appendix B](#appendix-b-cartographer-slam-in-ros).

 <p style="text-align: center;"><img src="/assets/projects/Cartographer-SLAM.png" width="300" height="300" /><strong><br />Map generated from Cartographer SLAM.</strong></p>